Fox Cities Campus

 Advising & Registration highlights the most important information for new students, and connects students with Advisors to register for classes.
 For more information see the Advising & Registration section below.

-A NetID is required to register for New Student Orientation.
+A NetID is required to register for new student events, including Placement Testing, Advising & Registration and Orientation.
 If you have issues logging in using your NetID, call the Help Desk at (920) 424-3020 between 8 a.m. and 4:30 p.m., Monday through Friday.

 If you have any other questions, please call the Fox Cities Solution Center at (920) 832-2620.